 are normally discarded in both forms of the Hamiltonian as they only connect completely different electronic states so they are not normally important.
 They can be included as a perturbation if required (see Luncouple)

 Note that, for 2Π states AD and the spin rotation constant γ (see below) have the same effect on the energy levels so their effects can only be distinguished by special methods (Veseth, 1971 and Brown and Watson, 1977).
 For this reason only one of AD and γ is normally used.
-A similar equivalence applies in practice for higher order centrifugal distortion terms, so these are not implemented.
-They can be generated using perturbations if required.
+A similar equivalence applies in practice for higher order centrifugal distortion terms, so these were only implemented in 10.1.158.
+Any required centrifugal term can be generated using perturbations if required.

 For states with S > 1 an additional term is required: